neardanger/ask_me/README.md

 Ask-Me
-Description: A quora/ask.fm hybrid where users and ask questions and receive answers to them;
+Description: A quora/ask.fm hybrid where users can ask questions and receive answers to them;
-the website has one administrator that can edit
+the website has administrators that can edit posts

 Technologies Used: Bootstrap, Ruby on rails, CSS, HTML, PostgreSQL, Heroku